A basic chords knowledge.

 We will try here to understand how chords are constructed.
 We have seen in the Intervals section the name of those distances.
 Now, we have those intervals played simultaneously.
 Pick two or more strings at the same time and you will play a chord.
 The purpose here is not to try to know the name of all chords by heart but rather to understand how to construct them.

-Harmonizing a major and a minor scale.
+Harmonizing the major scale and the minor scales.

-Now one knows, that, a Dominant seventh chord has a diatonic function.
+Dominant seventh chords have a diatonic function.

-- E7 chord, shows that we are in the key of A, similarly, with D7 we are in G and so...
+- E7 chord shows that we are in the key of A, similarly, with D7 we are in G and so...

 - A good reason to learn the Circle of Fifths. (circle of Fifths)